google/bulk_fhir_tools/docs/logs_and_monitoring.md

 **fhir-store-batch-upload-counter**:
 Count of FHIR Bundles uploaded to FHIR Store by HTTP Status returned from the FHIR Store API.
 This counter is applicable when the fhir_store_enable_batch_upload flag is enabled.

+**fhir-store-channel-size-counter**:
+The number of unread FHIR Resources that are waiting in the channel to be uploaded to FHIR Store.
+If this reaches the max channel size of 100 it means the write calls to FHIR Store are blocking.

+**ndjson-store-channel-size-counter**:
+The number of unread FHIR Resources that are waiting in the channel to be uploaded to GCS or saved locally as ndjson.
+If this reaches the max channel size of 100 it means the write calls to GCS are blocking.

 ## Sending Logs and Monitoring to GCP

 Instead of STDOUT, logs and monitoring can be sent to GCP.